 Therefore, you can feel free to freeze green onions for your cooking purposes.

 If your freezer is small or you don’t want to use the space for freezing green onions, you can keep your onions fresh by some other handy ways.

 Preserve Green Onions in The Cool Fridge

-This preservation method will help the green onions stay fresh for a long time, without being waterlogged, and keep the natural flavor of green onions.
+Refrigerating is one of the familiar storage methods for cut onions, especially green onions.
+This approach will help the green onions stay fresh for a long time without being waterlogged and keep the natural flavor of green onions.

 You should chop or cut green onions into small pieces and place them in the refrigerator.

 The paper towel will absorb all the moisture of green onions, avoiding waterlogging and damage during storage.